gcanti/fp-ts/docs/modules/Apply.ts.md

 ## getApplySemigroup

-Lift a semigroup into 'F', the inner values are concatenated using the provided `Semigroup`.
+Lift a semigroup into 'F', the inner values are combined using the provided `Semigroup`.

 **Signature**